substack/convert-base/readme.md

+# convert-base

-convert the radix (base) of digits stored in a vector
+Convert the radix (base) of digits stored in a vector.

 * pure rust, no bigint deps or intermediate conversions
 * designed around vectors of unsigned integer types, not strings